Scrollerer/Scrollerer.github.io/index.md

 ## Description
 This is an overview of most of my programming projects since 2015.
 More projects will be uploaded soon.
+Programming is just one of my many hobbies.
+I have created every project purely for fun and learning purposes only.

 ---